ImmersiveAnalyticsUNCC/Immersive.Unity.Vis/README.md

 ---

+With the advances of augmented reality (AR), virtual reality (VR), and mixed reality (MR, there is a need to visualize various data on devices beyond desktop computers.

-This work provides a library of example immersive visualization and interaction projects built with Unity3D for AR (HoloLens) and VR (Rift and Vive).
+This work provides a library of example immersive visualization and interaction projects built with Unity3D for AR (such as HoloLens) and VR (such as Oculus Rift and HTC Vive).
+Each example can be downloaded and run with Unity3D separately, which makes modification easy for developers.
+To deploy these examples on a particular device, the corresponding API should be downloaded and used to compile the executable program (please refer to the developer documentation of selected devices).

-We have chosen most commonly used visualizations and these projects work by reading data from CSV files and displaying it using respective visualizations.
+We have chosen most commonly used visualizations, including bar chart, line chart, scatter plot, etc. Most of our projects work by reading data from CSV files or random numbers.
+Interaction functions are also provided in some projects, such as mouse hover or selection.

 ---